ChicagoAcademyofSciences/data-cleaning/workflows/mala_accession-matching.markdown

 ### Background Information

 The original spreadsheet used for this project was the Mala_Master_2017-03-03 Excel spreadsheet on the museum's L server.
 In addition, relevant data already uploaded to Arctos was put into Google Refine.

-[Offer a step-by-step list of processes you took before the data underwent this process]
+The Refine spreadsheet contained a status column for tracking the technician's progress during the first matching phase, ACCN numbers, the Received From (donor) name, received date, nature of material, and remarks related to the accession.

 ### Process 1: Accessing and maintaining the spreadsheet
 Firstly, the master spreadsheet was saved as a new file so that changes could be more easily tracked.
 In a separate folder, save a copy of the Mala_Master spreadsheet as "Mala_AccessionsMatching_YYYY-MM-DD", with the day's date at the end.
 The file was saved as a new Excel sheet every workday with the current date.

 Several columns were needed in the Excel spreadsheet in order to keep track of progress, new data, and possible issues with existing data.
 These columns were kept together for more efficient sorting by the technician.
 New columns include:

-  * "Best Guess" or determination columns, which will contain details about confirmed or possible accession numbers, donors, agencies, and/or dates and locality.
-All but the latter two were used in this project.
+  * "Best Guess" or determination columns, which will contain details about confirmed or possible accession numbers, standardized donor and agency names, and/or formatted dates and locality information.
+All but the dates were used in this project.
 These columns were called "ACCN-Sam", "Donor (Standard)/Best Guess (FLAG)", and "Agency (Standard)/Best Guess (FLAG)".
+"HIGHER GEOGRAPHY" and "SPECIFIC LOCALITY" were added later during the data cleaning process and made sorting much easier.

   * Progress tracking columns, which were used as a record of progress in matching the spreadsheet data to other data sources.
 These were titled "Compared to ARCTOS in Refine?" and "Checked with Catalog"